MohamedBa3ly/Store_App_Flutter/README.md

 # 🛍️ Store App

-Store App built with Flutter, Bloc state management, and fetches categories and products using an API, ensuring a seamless browsing experience.
+Store App built with Flutter, Cubit for state management, and fetches categories and products using an API, ensuring a seamless browsing experience.

 ## ✨ Features
 - 🚀 **Fast & Responsive UI** – Uses Bloc for smooth state management.